-Fall has officially arrived, meaning that rich foods and warm comfort dishes are everywhere.
+During Fall rich foods and warm comfort dishes are everywhere.
 But hey, that's not a bad thing.
 However, let's remember that you do not have to have heavy meals just because it's fall and the air is cooler.
-The following recipe for October is a root vegetable salad.
+The following recipe is a beet kohlrabi and carrot slaw.
 It is a light and easy dish, which is actually perfect for the cool fall weather.
 It can also be a nice side dish with a heavier dish or as a starter.

-Root vegetable is available all year long but during fall, you can find fresh ones which always taste better.
+Root vegetables are available all year long but during fall, you can find fresh ones which always taste better.
 The salad is not loaded with many vegetables: beet, carrot and kohlrabi.
 That's all you need!
 Their colors fit the season very well and the salad tastes delicious, but you already knew that.

 The key to have a great salad is cutting the rough vegetables into thin sticks also known as juliennes.
 I used a grater to properly cut the vegetables; although you can use any tool you have just make sure you get thin sticks in the end.